 Apart from a brief downpour in the middle of the Friday night (which did leak into the tent), it was a beautiful weekend with sun and warmth.
 There was no mud, flipflops were fine:-) This was the weather in 2016.
 But 2018 was different and it did affect the enjoyment.
 Friday was sunny, then the heavens opened after two whole months of no rain.
 And it didnt stop for about 24 hours.
 Wellies were a must.

 Life is all about balance and of course not everything was going to be perfect..so here are the bits that we didn’t like.

 I’ve read lots of stuff about camping, so was prepared for it to be a challenge.
-But hubby did not enjoy the camping bit.
 From the carrying of stuff from car to pitch (which wasn’t even that far as we had special press parking tickets).
 The putting up of the tent, apparently the tent pegs were not strong enough.
-And the sleeping arrangements, hubby did not set up the hammock or yoga mats so ended up sleeping on the floor with just sleeping bag.
-With a hammer through fear of someone coming and attacking us all.
-The only way hubby would return is if we did glamping/or he just drove back home.
-Which he did do on Saturday.
+Camping is hardcore,especially if you intend to put up a tent.

 The Cost of Stuff at the Festival